On the Ingleton-Violations in Finite Groups: Ingleton Violations in

 In Table~\ref{table:order}, the orders of the subgroups for the cases we have explored in $PGL(2,q)$ and $GL(2,q)$ are listed.
 No.~0 denotes the instance in $PGL(2,q)$, and No.~1--15 denote the generalizations of the 15 violation instances in $GL(2,5)$ to $GL(2,q)$.
 Since all instances have the subgroup order symmetries

 only one of each pair of orders is listed.
 Note that when $p=2$, there are only 6 such dinstinct generalizations, which are Instances~1, 2, 6, 7, 12 and 14.
 Thus for the order calculation of all other instances in $GL(2,q)$ assume $p\neq2$.
 Moreover, No.~8', 9', 13' and 15' correspond to Instances~8, 9, 13 and 15 when $p\neq2$ but $\fq$ is odd, in which case Ingleton is satisfied.
 Finally, the order calculation for Instances~12--15 only works for $p\neq3$.

-Although in Table~\ref{table:order} we list the difference between the two sides of \eqref{equation:Ingletong} to demonstrate if and when Ingleton is violated, it is not the correct quantity to measure the extent of violation for a given entropy vector.
-For that purpose, the difference
+From Table~\ref{table:order}, we can calculate that all violation instances in the table have the same Ingleton ratio $r = 4(q-1)/(3q)$, which is the same as the family $PGL(2,q)$.
+But the scaling factors for both the Ingleton score and the violation index are no larger than $PGL(2,q)$ in these instances, so they are no more effective.